rnb3ds/docs-site/docs/en/env/guides/custom-parser.md

 ---
 sidebar_label: "Custom Parser"
 title: "Custom Parser - CyberGo env | Extending File Formats"
-description: "CyberGo env custom parser: implement EnvParser.Parse, register via RegisterParser, get Validator/Auditor from ComponentFactory; TOML/INI examples included."
+description: "Custom parser guide for CyberGo env, implementing the EnvParser interface's Parse method and registering via RegisterParser, using ComponentFactory to obtain Validator and Auditor, with complete TOML and INI parser examples and best practices."
-sidebar_position: 7
+sidebar_position: 8
+sidebar_icon: "⚙️"
 ---

 # Custom Parser

-This guide covers how to create and register custom file format parsers to extend the configuration formats supported by the env library.
+This guide covers how to create and register custom file format parsers, extending the configuration formats supported by the env library.

 ## Parser Interface